-One of the greatest benefits of an IRA plan is that they are tax-deferred.
+One of the biggest benefits of an IRA plan is that they are tax-deferred.
 That means that money you have is taken out of your pay and is not taxed.
-Tax is taken out once you start to withdraw money from your IRA account.
+Tax is taken out once you start to take money from your IRA.

 If you go out there to look for an IRA, you will find that there are a variety of different types.
 Employer-sponsored IRAs, Roth IRAs, traditional IRAs, and rollover IRAs are just a few of the options out there.
 All of the options help to ensure that you have the retirement option that is right for your circumstances.

 Individual retirement accounts are also very flexible.
 You can invest in a variety of different assets to help prepare your retirement in a way that resonates with you.
 For the most part, you can choose what you want your IRA investment asset to be.
 With that being said, what options are out there for your investments?

 Conventional investments are the majority of what people store in their IRA accounts.
 A conventional investment can be a number of different assets, what they all have in common is the fact that they are assets that banks allow you to invest in.
 This can be government bonds, stocks, mutual funds and similar assets/accounts.
 Some employer-sponsored accounts will have specific collections of assets preset for you to invest in but in most cases, you can change your conventional investments to match your desired risk/earnings.

 When it comes to many IRA accounts you will find that these conventional assets are the focus of IRAs.
 As such it is relatively simple for you to invest in these methods and sometimes even change between investments.